ONEARMY/community-platform/docs/supabase.md

 After making schema changes, use the this command to create a migration file:
 `supabase db diff --file [migration_name]`

+## Supabase Edge Functions

+Currently used for customizing Auth Emails.
+Supabase Auth Hooks have a timeout of 5 seconds which can easily be exceeded.
+To reduce the risk, the `resend` call is not awaited.
+If it is exceeded, the user gets an error on the UI, but still receives the email and can continue his flow.
+Haven't managed to run the functions locally yet (contributions welcome!).

 ### Cypress with Supabase

 Running cypress tests locally will use the local database, while running on CI will use the QA database.